Priyanka-saw/NODEJS/readme.md

 - it is a package, we can connect to the mongodb using nodejs
 - Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 - It provides a schema-based solution to model and structure data, bridging the gap between the application and the MongoDB database

+# MVC (Model View Controller)

+- Client (User) → Routes

+- The user makes a request (GET, POST, PUT, DELETE) to a specific route.
+Routes → Controllers

+- The route forwards the request to the appropriate controller function.
+Controllers → Models

+- The controller processes the request and interacts with the database using models.
+Models → Database

+- The model defines the structure of data and performs database operations.
+Database → Models → Controllers → Routes → Client

+- The retrieved or updated data flows back through the same chain and returns a response to the user.

+#### Client → Route → Controller → Model → Database → Model → Controller → Route → Client